christex-foundation/progression-framework/frameworks/hr.md

         criteria:
           - 'Understands general processes and core knowledge needed for their role.
 Can use relevant tools.'
           - "Can answer a variety of people-related questions and knows where to find answers when they don't know.
 Understands the context for their work."
-          - 'Can source internal data from our tools (e.g. Bob, Peakon, Deltanet) to produce simple spreadsheets and reports.'
+          - 'Can source internal data from our tools (e.g. Airtable, Discord, WhatsApp) to produce simple spreadsheets and reports.'
-          - "Pulls knowledge from well defined processes and procedures.
-Has development goals they've set with their manager and makes progress on these.
-Owns and drives their own development."
+          - 'Pulls knowledge from well defined processes and procedures.'
           - 'Brings a creative mindset to their role, starting from first principles where appropriate.'
       - level: 2
         criteria:
           - 'Knows a lot about their discipline (e.g. People Operations, Reward, L&D) and is becoming a specialist.
-May have deeper context on how their discipline applies to a specific area or Collective (e.g. COps, Tech).
+May have deeper context on how their discipline applies to a specific area or Squad (e.g. Product, Tech).
 May be working towards CIPD level 3 or equivalent.'
           - 'Can confidently answer a range of questions about people processes and policies at Christex Foundation.'
           - 'Spots trends using our tools and data to identify opportunities to make improvements in their squad.
 Can source internal and external data to answer simple questions, e.g. benchmarking a salary, or reporting mandatory training completion rates.'
-          - 'Shows their commitment to personal development by learning more about other disciplines in the People Collective.
+          - 'Shows their commitment to personal development by learning more about other disciplines.
 Suggests personal development goals based on feedback and self-reflection and makes progress on these.'
           - 'Demonstrates thoughtfulness and rigour in how they go about work.'
       - level: 3
         criteria:
           - 'Deep knowledge of their discipline and go-to expert at Christex Foundation for their specialism, e.g. Payroll, Employee Relations, Talent Management.
 Understands industry trends and processes and is able to interpret them to make them effective at Christex Foundation.
 May be working towards professional qualification.'
-          - 'Knows who to work with across People Collective or the collective they partner to get the best results.'
+          - 'Knows who to work with across squads to get the best results.'
           - 'Can find and interpret data within the company, and use either spreadsheets or more advanced sources to answer business questions.'
           - "Independently makes progress on personal development goals that they've set for themselves."
           - 'Is able to point out grey areas or shortfalls in their own work and identify opportunities for themselves to improve.'